MontanaFlossCo/Flint/README.md

 ### Defining your Features

-Then you need to define some features, where the above `MyAppFeatures.self` is a reference to a type you provide yourself that includes a list of sub-features that represent your app’s functionality, something like this:
+Next you need to define some features, where the above `MyAppFeatures.self` is a reference to a type you provide yourself that includes a list of sub-features that represent your app’s functionality, something like this:

 ```swift
 import FlintCore